 The list below shows Durham University research staff who are members of IMEMS.
 Click the member's name to see a more detailed biography and department.

 We also welcome anyone from outside the University with an interest in our work to join.
 Membership is free of charge.
 You will receive invitations to our programme of events, with a weekly emails digest about what is happening in the Insitute and further afield.
 To join IMEMS contact: firstname.lastname@example.org

 (email at email@example.com)

 Amy Russell is a Roman historian whose research interests include the political history and topography of the Republic and early Empire.
 She was educated in Oxford and Berkeley and has lived and worked in Italy, the USA, and the UK.
+In 2018, she was awarded a Philip Leverhulme Prize.
 Her recent monograph, winner of the 2017 C.J.
 Goodwin Award of Merit, investigates the concept of public space and the construction and operation of the public/private divide in the Republican city of Rome.
 Her current project, funded by a two-year AHRC research grant, tackles the building activity of the imperial Senate and the contributions of multiple groups to the creation of imperial imagery and ideology.
 She also works on Republican political history, with ongoing interests in the tribunate of the plebs and the role of the populus; a further research interest is the interactions between scholarship written in German and the Anglophone world.

 Dr Russell is co-chair of the Women's Classical Committee UK for 2017-19, an Athena Swan panellist, and a member of the AHRC Peer Review College.